system-zero/system-zero/README.md

   - a vim like editor
   - a terminal multiplexer
   - a scripting language
-  - a basic set of system utilities
+  - a basic set of system/core utilities
   - a tiny shell
   - a package manager
   - a container
   - a primitive http[s] client

 The only requirenment is libc, except that the sudo replacement requires libpam and the https functionality requires either openssl or libressl.
+We can do though
+without libpam, but we have to implement crypt() first.

 Unimplemented:
 For a standalone system: